arleyc/sGMYC/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The functions in sGMYC allow to subsample sequences within species to run a single-threshold GMYC analysis (Pons et al.  2006, Fujisawa & Barraclough 2013) with subsamples of sequences obtained from within the species delimited using all sequences.
+sGMYC runs a single-threshold GMYC analysis (Pons et al. 2006) using the splits package (Fujisawa & Barraclough 2013) with subsamples of sequences obtained from within the species delimited using all sequences.
 It also plots a heatmap of conspecificity probabilities among samples based on functions of the bGMYC package (Reid & Carstens 2012).
+When more than one tree are provided, sGMYC can implement the analysis with multiple cores using the parallel and doParallel packages.

 ## Installation